kbase/narrative/docs/adrs/0003-bulk-import-ui.md

 }
 ```

 The App Cell is, by far, the most complicated extension cell type.
-It has 3 primary components that all serve different purposes:
+It has several components that all serve different purposes:
 * A finite state machine (FSM) that's used to determine cell state.
 * A core system used to render the cell based on state.
 * A message bus that's used to communicate with the rest of the FE application, as well as the BE (kernel) to get job state.